samuel-oluwemimo/Environmental-Sound-Classification/README.md

 ### Technologies Used
 - Python: The primary programming language for the project.

-- PyTorch (or similar ML framework): For building and training the CNN model.
+- PyTorch: For building and training the CNN model.

-- Librosa, Torchaudio (or similar audio processing library): For audio loading, preprocessing, and spectrogram generation.
+- Librosa, Torchaudio: For audio loading, preprocessing, and spectrogram generation.

 - NumPy: For data manipulation.